Originally Posted: 2/15/17

 Another question is what form should expanded broadband access take?
 Free public wifi may make more sense in urban areas–which could cost more in total dollars but have a lower per-person cost.
 Subsidized private access in homes may make more sense in rural areas.
 There are still many details to be worked out.

 Policy Developments: The new FCC head Ajit Pai appears to be moving the U.S. in the opposite direction.
 He has suspended nine companies from providing discounted internet service to poor people through a program known as Lifeline.
+The Pai FCC has doubled down on this attack on subsidized internet access by voting to limit funding for Lifeline.

 The Democratic Party, for its part, has included expanded broadband internet access in their proposed infrastructure plan.
-However, Trump’s first proposed budget did not mention scaling up (and would likely cut) funding for rural broadband expansion.

 Affirmative action programs ran through the government (public college admissions, government hiring) should be race-blind and socioeconomic based.